sarahyurick/dsc-crash-course/README.md

 const express = require('express')
 // Initialize the app
 const app = express();
+// this is a hack so that we can access localhost:8080 from an outside source.
+// IRL you should try to restrict this to a specific domain. const cors = require('cors');
+app.use(cors());
 //Use to parse JSON request bodies app.use(express.json());
 //Parse URL-encoded bodies